AUTeam2/MQTT-Python/guides_and_tutorials.md

 ### Where to get Paho-MQTT with Guide
 https://pypi.org/project/paho-mqtt/

-### YouTube guide to install Paho-mqtt pakage on PyCharm
+### YouTube guide to install Paho-MQTT pakage on PyCharm
 https://www.youtube.com/watch?v=pKzfNBTRx5U

 ### How to Use the Paho Python MQTT Client- (Beginners Guide)